-Laservision along with a collection of celebrity chefs, leading fashion designers, luxury spa operators, musical stars and over 3,000 international VIP’s recently launched Marina Bay Sands, the leading business, leisure and entertainment destination in Asia.
+Laservision along with a collection of celebrity chefs, leading fashion designers, luxury spa operators, musical stars and over 3,000 international VIP’s launched Marina Bay Sands (MBS), the leading business, leisure and entertainment destination in Asia.

 Designed by world-renowned architect Moshe Safdie, the 2,560 room luxury hotel is equipped with a 120,000 sqm convention and exhibition centre, designer shopping mall, restaurants, Art Science Museum, two theatres and a spectacular 340 m SkyPark suspended 200 m in the air with an observation deck set on top of the World’s largest public cantilever structure.

-Laservision, well known for its ‘son et lumieres’ worldwide, delivered the impact of fountains, lighting, LASERS, Architectural Lighting and, Flame and Special Effect to generate a high energy experience radiating across the bay.
+Laservision, well known for its ‘son et lumieres’ and light shows worldwide, delivered the impact of fountains, lighting, LASERS, Architectural Lighting and, Flame and Special Effects to generate a high energy experience radiating across the bay.